 This analysis assumes that all other variables, in particular interest rates, remain constant.
-The analysis is performed on the same basis for 2014.
+The analysis is performed on the same basis for 2015.

 Profit b Profit before tax

-2015 2014
+2016 2015

 \$'000 \$'000

 Group

-NZD 16 52
+NZD 3 16

-USD 102 (195)
+USD 294 102

-EUR 28 1
+EUR 4 28

-AUD (38) (17)
+AUD 17 (38)

-A 10% strengthening of the functional currencies of the Company's against the above currencies at the reporting date would have had the equal but opposite effect on the above currencies to the Singapore dollar equivalent amounts shown above, on the basis that all other variables remain constant.
+A 10% strengthening of the functional currencies of the Company and its subsidiaries, against the above currencies at the reporting date would have had the equal but opposite effect on the above currencies to the Singapore dollar equivalent amounts shown above, on the basis that all other variables remain constant.